-An LTE tablet also comes with WiFi.
-You may use it at home and only switch to 4G when necessary.
+An LTE tablet also comes with Wi-Fi, and you may use it at home and only switch to 4G when necessary.
 As a result, when you choose an LTE tablet, you get the best of both worlds.

 The availability and performance of 4G vary depending on the country.
 As of 2021, 4G coverage in the United States was more than 95 percent, according to OpenSignal.

-LTE speeds can easily approach those of a fixed broadband connection in the most populous cities.
+LTE speeds can easily approach those of a fixed broadband connection in the most populated cities.
 LTE coverage and speed, on the other hand, can be patchy in more rural regions.